 Are your courses suitable for people with no experience?

 Yes, absolutely.
 Our courses do not require any prior knowledge.
-The course content is delivered by experienced private investigators.
+The course content is delivered by experienced and practising private investigators with a deep knowledge of the industry.

 Do I need a licence to be a private investigator in the UK?